osmandapp/docs/content/osmand/plugins/trip-recording.md

 - one point has a number of attributes: coordinates, speed, altitude, heading;
 - points are grouped into tracks;
 - one track is generated by one recording, i.e. one start and one stop actions;
-- with auto-split after gaps, the next point of the track after the gap makes up a new segment;
+- with auto-split after gaps, the next point after the gap makes up a new segment;
 - both segments and tracks are identified with the Start and Finish icons on the map;
 - both tracks and segments are recorded into a file.